hlynch/Bayesian2020/docs/Week-6-lab.md

 When you get the code working, you should end up with estimates of the mean percentage for each group of sea slug and the standard deviation $\sigma$.

-**Question #3**: Is the normal distribution really appropriate here?
+**Question #3**: Is the Normal distribution really appropriate here?
 What other distribution might we use that would be better?
 Amend the model with a more appropriate distribution for the data.

-**Question #4**: In our original model set up, we estimated the average percentage for each group.
-There were no “contrasts” defined, so our posterior distributions for each group do not lend themselves to testing any particular hypothesis.
+**Question #4**: Our model has been set up to estimate the average percentage for each group.
+No “contrasts” were defined, so our posterior distributions for each group do not lend themselves to testing any particular hypothesis.
 What would be a more appropriate way to write this model?
-Amend your model from Question #1 with a more appropriate contrast.
+Amend your model from Question #3 with a more appropriate contrast.
 (Note that Bayesian models make it really easy to track variables of interest in the model rather than post hoc.
 Be sure to write your model so that you get a posterior distribution for the quantity [or contrast] of interest.)